Public Relations (PR) as we know it has become irrelevant. Its cause of death: The evolution of content creation.

 According to research conducted by the Media, Entertainments, and Arts Alliance (MEAA), the media sector in Australia has lost approximately 3,000 journalist positions since the exponential growth of digital platforms 10 years ago.
 This is in part due to the declining ad revenue (and relevance) of so many traditional newsrooms.

 The one-inch column is no longer as important as it used to be.
-There are many quicker, more convenient, and more accessible ways for people to read content.
+There are much quicker, more convenient, and more accessible ways for people to read content.
 You don’t even have to buy the daily newspaper, you can just go online on your smartphone.

-You can get e-Newsletters about the latest news and current events or even visit the outlet’s official Twitter or Facebook page to check for updates in real time.
+You can get e-Newsletters about the latest news and current events or even visit the outlet’s official Twitter or Facebook page to check for updates in real-time.

 Some businesses refuse to adapt, thinking that the (highly dubious) measure of “publicity value” (i.e. the cost of a placement if an article was an equivalent-sized ad) rather than acknowledging the necessity of digital transformation.